 The APP applying after the KIT day, SPLIT day or Stringer day will be the same as the APP that applied before.
-There is no need to recalculate APP simply because the employee has returned to work for a KIT, SPLIT or Stringer day during the period of leave.
+There is no need to recalculate APP simply because the employee has returned to work for a KIT or SPLIT day, or taken a Stringer day (annual leave during sickness absence) during the period of leave.
 Please see example 18 to see how this works for both the CPP and CEC cumulatives.